A move away from a monolith is almost never one dramatic rewrite. Strong teams cut the system into small slices while keeping the right to roll back.

 Greenfield and brownfield work

-Greenfield work lets you choose the architecture up front.
-Migration almost always starts from a brownfield system with users, data, integrations, and production constraints already in place.
+Greenfield work gives you the luxury of choosing the architecture before the first line of code.
+Migration has no such freedom: it almost always starts from a brownfield system with live users, data, integrations, and production constraints you cannot switch off for the move.

 Incremental migration

-The book teaches small, reversible replacements for the monolith instead of a big-bang rewrite that puts the whole business on one bet.
+The book teaches small, reversible replacements for the monolith.
+The alternative is expensive: a big-bang rewrite stakes the whole business on a single release that cannot be quickly undone.

 Book structure